• 'Tom has excellent knowledge and a keen attention to detail. Tom provides excellent written submission in complex areas of law.' Chambers UK 2023

 Articles

-• An accomplished criminal advocate, Tom Broomfield instils confidence in all he works with; he has knowledge and experience beyond his call and an easy client-manner.
+• An accomplished criminal advocate, Tom Broomfield instils confidence in all he works with.
+He has knowledge and experience beyond his call and an easy client-manner.

 Overview